Zetty0827/auto-annotated-portfolio/content/pages/info.md

     text: >+
       #### I’m Massimo, an economics student at Vanderbilt University with
       minors in computer science and Mediterranean studies.
-I grew up in Miami and enjoy the ocean, nature, and sports.
+I grew up in Miami and enjoy the ocean, nature, and sports — primarily tennis, soccer, golf, and pickleball.
 I’m particularly interested in competition economics and the power dynamics of the tech industry.
 As technology continues to shape markets and society, dominant companies often use their influence to suppress competition and control digital spaces.
 I want to understand the strategies these companies use to maintain their power and explore how policy and regulation can create fairer, more competitive markets while ensuring innovation and consumer protection.
 My goal is to build a career that challenges monopolistic practices and pushes for meaningful economic change.

     media:
       type: ImageBlock